Coupled Gradient Estimators for Discrete Latent Variables: Introduction

 For discrete random variables, there are two common strategies for stochastic gradient estimation.
 The first one involves replacing discrete variables with continuous ones that approximate them as closely as possible \citep{maddison2017concrete,jang2017categorical} and training the resulting relaxed system with the reparameterization trick.
 However, as after training, the system is evaluated with discrete variables, this approach is not guaranteed to perform well and requires a careful choice of the continuous relaxation.
 Moreover, evaluating the cost function at the relaxed values instead of the discrete ones is not always desirable or even possible.
 The second strategy, involves using the REINFORCE estimator \citep{williams1992simple}, also known as the score-function \citep{rubinstein1990optimization} or likelihood-ratio \citep{glynn1990likelihood} estimator, which, having fewer requirements than the reparameterization trick, also works with discrete random variables.
 As the simplest versions of this estimator tend to exhibit high variance, they are typically combined with variance reduction techniques.
 Some of the most effective such estimators \citep{tucker2017rebar,grathwohl2018backpropagation}, incorporate the gradient information provided by the continuous relaxation, while keeping the estimator unbiased \wrt the original discrete system.

 The recently introduced Augment-REINFORCE-Merge (ARM) \citep{yin2018arm} estimator for binary variables and Augment-REINFORCE-Swap (ARS) and Augment-REINFORCE-Swap-Merge (ARSM) estimators \citep{yin2019arsm} for categorical variables provide a promising alternative to relaxation-based estimators.
-However, when compared to a simpler baseline approach (REINFORCE with a leave-one-out-baseline~\citep[RLOO; ][]{kool2019buy}), ARM underperforms in the binary setting~\citep{dong2020disarm}, and we similarly demonstrate that ARS and ARSM underperform in the categorical setting. \citet{dong2020disarm} and \citet{yin2020probabilistic} independently developed an estimator that improves ARM and outperforms RLOO, providing state-of-the-art performance in the binary setting.
+However, when compared to a simpler baseline approach (REINFORCE with a leave-one-out-baseline~\citep[RLOO; ][]{kool2019buy}), ARM underperforms in the binary setting~\citep{dong2020disarm}, and we similarly demonstrate that ARS and ARSM underperform in the categorical setting. \citet{dong2020disarm} and \citet{yin2020probabilistic} independently developed an estimator that uses Rao-Blackwellization to improve ARM and outperforms RLOO, providing state-of-the-art performance in the binary setting.

 In this paper, we explore how to devise a performant estimator in the categorical setting.
-As we show, it is straightforward if more challenging to apply the ideas of~\citet{dong2020disarm} to ARS and ARSM.
+A natural first approach is to apply the ideas from \citep{dong2020disarm,yin2020probabilistic} to ARS and ARSM.
 However, empirically, we find that this is insufficient to close the gap between ARS/ARSM and RLOO.
+Due to space constraints, we defer the details to Appendix~\ref{sec:arsm}.
 Instead, we develop a novel derivation of DisARM/U2G~\citep{dong2020disarm,yin2020probabilistic} using importance sampling which is simpler and more direct while providing a natural extension to the categorical case.
 This estimator requires constructing a \emph{coupling} on categorical variables, which we do using a stick-breaking process and antithetic Bernoulli variables.
 Motivated by this construction, we also consider estimators based on reparameterizing the problem with a sequence of binary variables.
 We systematically evaluate these estimators and their underlying design choices and find that they outperform RLOO across a range of problems without requiring more computation.